-DUI Hit and Run Accident Resulting in Severe Injury of a Marine
+DUI Hit and Run Resulting in the Severe Injury of a Marine

 In 2011, an intoxicated woman involved in an accident with a US Marine fled the scene before authorities arrived.
-The woman, who had a BAC of .37, was scared, confused and left the scene not because she was avoiding responsibly, but because she wanted to tell her husband, also a Marine, what happened before he left for work.
+The woman, who had a BAC of .37, was scared, confused, and left the scene not because she was avoiding responsibly, but because she wanted to tell her Marine husband what happened before he left for work.

-While the defendant faced up to nine years in prison Peter Liss helped her secure a plea bargain for half of that sentence.
-Additionally, the bargain allowed the defendant to serve on a firefighting crew while in prison.
+While the defendant faced up to nine years in prison, Peter Liss helped her secure a plea bargain for half of that sentence.
+Additionally, the deal allowed the defendant to serve on a firefighting crew while in prison.

-Handling high profile cases is nothing new for Mr. Liss, who all the way back in 2008, was hired to defend a man accused of participating in a major foreclosure scam.
-His client was a real estate agent, who helped enroll people who were likely to face home foreclosure in a “land grant” program that required them to sign the deed over to a private company and then continue to rent their own homes.
-The program was actually a scam that led over 400 desperate homeowners to pay consulting fees for a non-existent service that did nothing to help them keep their homes.
+In 2008, Peter Liss was hired to defend a man accused of participating in a major foreclosure scam.
+His client was a real estate agent who helped enroll people likely to face home foreclosure in a “land grant” program that required them to sign the deed over to a private company and then continue to rent their own homes.
+The program was a scam that led over 400 desperate homeowners to pay consulting fees for a non-existent service that did nothing to help them keep their homes.

-Mr. Liss argued that his client actually believed in the program he was promoting and was conned by the ringleader of the scam.
+Mr. Liss argued that his client actually believed in the program he was promoting and was conned by the scam’s ringleader.
 “He had a very unsophisticated understanding of the program,” Liss said of his client, “I don’t think that he intended on scamming anyone.”

 As a result of Mr. Liss’ defense strategy, the client ended up pleading guilty and serving two years behind bars, when he could have been sentenced to decades in prison.
-To put things in perspective, the ringleader of the scam, who had a different attorney, was sentenced to 46 years of prison.
+To put things in perspective, the ringleader of the scam, who had a different attorney, was sentenced to 46 years.

-If you have been charged with a crime, whether or not it is something that would be deemed newsworthy, you want the best defense available.
-Peter M. Liss guarantees all of his clients top quality representation at affordable rates and the benefit of his more than 35 years of experience.
+If you have been charged with a crime, whether or not it would be deemed newsworthy, you want the best defense available.
+Peter M. Liss guarantees his clients top-quality representation at affordable rates and the benefit of his more than 35 years of experience.
 If you have been accused of any crime, please call (760) 643-4050.